Podling IP Clearance

 The board has charged the Incubator project with management of IP clearance for Apache.
 Instructions are here.

-These equally apply to podlings.
+These instructions also apply to podlings.
 The Incubator project is responsible for all podlings and so is the receiving PMC.
 So, when a podling requests IP clearance, the IPMC wears two hats.
 This may be a little confusing at first.

 The Incubator PMC must approve the clearance.
 This indicates that the project is happy to receive the code donated.
-When a new podling is created, this is done by the identification of existing codebases in the proposal.
+When a new podling is created, the IPMC approves the clearance of existing codebases identified in the proposal.
 Otherwise, the IPMC delegates this decision to the PPMC.

 The second hat is technical IP clearance.
 Here, the IPMC needs to check that the paperwork is in order.
-Once the acceptance vote has been approved, an officer or member need to complete the process.
+Once the IPMC approves the acceptance vote, an officer or member need to complete the process.
 For a podling, this will typically involve a Mentor.